graalvm/graalvm-demos/native-image-logging-examples/README.md

 # Configuring Logging in Native Image

-This demo demonstrates how Native Image supports logging, which is using the `java.util.logging.*` API by default.
-The logger can be initialized at build time with a custom _logging.properties_ configuration file or at runtime.
+This demo demonstrates how the `java.util.logging.*` API can be used with Native Image.
+The logger can be initialized at build time with a custom _logging.properties_ configuration file or at run time.
 The below examples show both cases.

 ### Prerequisites
 * [GraalVM](http://graalvm.org)